Polish resistance movement in World War II: 1943

 Some units of the AK tried to assist the ghetto rising, but for the most part, the resistance was unprepared and unable to defeat the Germans.
 One Polish AK unit, the National Security Corps (Państwowy Korpus Bezpieczeństwa), under the command of Henryk Iwański ("Bystry"), fought inside the ghetto along with ŻZW.
 Subsequently, both groups retreated together (including 34 Jewish fighters).
 Although Iwański's action is the most well-known rescue mission, it was only one of many actions undertaken by the Polish resistance to help the Jewish fighters.
 In one attack, three cell units of AK under the command of Kapitan Józef Pszenny ("Chwacki") tried to breach the ghetto walls with explosives, but the Germans defeated this action.
 AK and GL engaged the Germans between 19 and 23 April at six different locations outside the ghetto walls, shooting at German sentries and positions and in one case attempting to blow up a gate.
-Participation of the Polish underground in the uprising was many times confirmed by a report of the German commander - Jürgen Stroop.
+Participation of the Polish underground in the uprising was many times confirmed by a report of the German commander – Jürgen Stroop.

 In August 1943 the headquarters of the Armia Krajowa ordered Operation Belt which was one of the large-scale anti-Nazi operations of the AK during the war.
 By February 1944, 13 German outposts were destroyed with few losses on the Polish side.

 Operation Heads began: the serial executions of German personnel who had been sentenced to death by Polish underground Special Courts for crimes against Polish citizens in German-occupied Poland.

 On 7 September 1943, the Home Army killed Franz Bürkl during Operation Bürkl.
 Bürkl was a high-ranking Gestapo agent responsible for the murder and brutal interrogation of thousands of Polish Jews and resistance fighters and supporters.
 In reprisal, 20 inmates of Pawiak were murdered in a public execution by the Nazis.

 In November 1943, Operation Most III started.
 The Armia Krajowa provided the Allies with crucial intelligence on the German V-2 rocket.
 In effect some 50 kg of the most important parts of the captured V-2, as well as the final report, analyses, sketches and photos, were transported to Brindisi by a Royal Air Force Douglas Dakota aircraft.
 In late July 1944, the V-2 parts were delivered to London.

-In early 1943 the strength of the forest-based groups can be estimated at about 40 groups numbering in total 1,200 to 4,000 fighters, but the numbers grew significantly next year.
+In early 1943 the strength of the forest-based groups can be estimated at 40 groups numbering in total 1,200 to 4,000 fighters, but the numbers grew significantly next year.